rickeyting/AVI_AI/README.md

                      The merge size.
 Pics will be merge limit_frame : int
                      The puffer of frame

+       check_unprocessed_date: Check the last processed date in ai_all.csv and subtract 5 days to be the start date.
+(Output the date list from start date to current date.
+The code won't update the content which out of the list) check_unprocessed_date(ai_df)
+          Parameters :
+                 ai_df: dataframe
+                     The ai_all.csv file to dataframe

+       check_unprocessed_lot: Check all part_no below the date.
+Skip the numbers of VRS.OK which same with content of ai_csv file. check_unprocessed_lot(undo_date)
+          Parameters :
+                 undo_date: string
+                     The date in undo list(output from check_unprocessed_date function)

+       get_lot_info:
+          get_lot_info(lot_path,ai_df)
+          Parameters :
+                 undo_date: string
+                     The date in undo list(output from check_unprocessed_date function)

 # merge_pics

 ![image](https://user-images.githubusercontent.com/28131615/190298681-f5e12a0f-6761-4f82-aacd-df292dfee34d.png)

 The center of images in the box(350-30)*(350-30) will be merged to one.
 There are three images.
-After merge only two images will be showed up on VRS. coz the Image A is out of range.
+After merge only two images will be showed up on VRS.
+Coz the Image A is out of range.

-       oqc_crawl: crawling on data from the run-card browser. oqc_crawl(driver, start_date, end_date, oqc_path)
-          Parameters :
-                 driver: web-drive
-                 start_date : time
-                        The start date to download the file
-                 end_date: time
-                        The end date to download the file oqc_path : string
-                        The dir of oqc documents